zackbatist/open-archaeo/README.md

 ## Games

 - Camology / ArchaeologyAdventure / [GitHub](https://github.com/Camology/ArchaeologyAdventure) - A simple adventure game in Unity2D.
 Revolves around being an archaeologist exploring some ruin and digging up treasure/fossils
+- adammertel / gods_on_the_barge / [GitHub](https://github.com/adammertel/gods_on_the_barge) / [Website](http://www.coffeegnome.net/godsonthebarge/) - Inspired by the research project of historiography of ancient Graeco-Roman religions (<http://gehir.phil.muni.cz>), the main goal is to spread a selected cult successfully across the ancient Mediterranean

 ## Writing